tthorntone/AdNauseam-Wiki/The-network-request-logger.md

 ![Figure 2](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/rlogger-01.png)

-Take note that the network request logger in µBlock is a forward-looking logger: this means only future requests can be logged.
-In the spirit of efficiency, µBlock will log network requests for a tab if and only if there is a logger opened for that tab.
+Take note that the network request logger in uBlock is a forward-looking logger: this means only future requests can be logged.
+In the spirit of efficiency, uBlock will log network requests for a tab if and only if there is a logger opened for that tab.

 ***